Note

 chown -R cycle_server:cycle_server /opt/cycle_server/work/staging

-Once these files have been staged locally Cyclecloud will detect them and won't try to download them from GitHub.
+Once you stage these files locally, CycleCloud detects them and doesn't try to download them from GitHub.